Parametric Shape Optimization of Flagellated Micro-Swimmers Using Bayesian Techniques: Discussions

 \section{Discussions}

-Our results on the shape optimization of flagellated micro-swimmers through Bayesian optimization offer valuable insights into the efficiency morphology at the microscale.
-A notable finding from our study is the significant influence of flagellar number and positioning on micro-swimmer head shapes as can be seen between \Cref{fig:best_J1_1flag} and \Cref{fig:best_J1_2flag}, and \Cref{fig:best_J2_1flag} and \Cref{fig:best_J2_2flag}.
+Our results on the shape optimization of flagellated microswimmers through Bayesian optimization offer valuable insights into the efficiency morphology at the microscale.
+A notable finding from our study is the significant influence of flagellar number and positioning on microswimmer head shapes as can be seen between \Cref{fig:best_J1_1flag} and \Cref{fig:best_J1_2flag}, and \Cref{fig:best_J2_1flag} and \Cref{fig:best_J2_2flag}.
 However, our study extends beyond existing research by adopting a bigger admissible shape space.
 By doing so, we discover novel and better optimal shapes that diverge from conventional ellipsoidal designs \cite{kenta_optisperm, phan-thien_tran-cong_ramia_1987,Lauga_2009, acemoglu2014effects}, highlighting the importance of considering a new range of morphological possibilities.\\

 An important characteristic of flagella, revealed through optimization, is that while larger flagellar amplitudes result in higher speeds, they also lead to increased power consumption, as detailed in \Cref{table:num_res}.
 Amplitude and wavelength also play an important role in the swimmer's motion.
-This counter-intuitive phenomenon was obtained experimentally where the fastest magnetic helical swimmers had a flagellum close to one turn \cite{walker2015optimal}.
-This trade-off has significant implications for micro-swimmer design, emphasizing the need for nuanced optimization strategies that balance velocity with efficiency.\\
+This counterintuitive phenomenon was observed both experimentally and analytically, where the fastest magnetic helical swimmers in \cite{walker2015optimal} had a flagellum close to one full turn.
+While there are differences in motility - as this paper considers a torque-free swimmer, in contrast to the torque-driven helical propeller in \cite{walker2015optimal} - the same geometric property can be observed in both cases.
+This trade-off has significant implications for microswimmer design, emphasizing the need for nuanced optimization strategies that balance velocity with efficiency.\\